- 1 Find strength in your community.

 - 7 Self-care means valuing your own well-being.

-The Office of Multicultural Student Affairs (MSA) supports and empowers Iowa State University's students who self-identify as African American, Asian American, Native Hawaiian or other Pacific Islander, Latinx, Native American/Alaskan Native and/or Multiracial, and advocates for their holistic development across the University.
+The Office of Multicultural Student Affairs (MSA) supports and empowers Iowa State University's students who self-identify as African American, Asian, Pacific Islander, Desi American, Latinx, Native American/Alaskan Native and/or Multiracial, and advocates for their holistic development across the University.

 On May 25th, 2020, George Floyd was murdered by a police officer outside of a grocery store in Minneapolis for allegedly using a fake 20 dollar bill.
 His death is one in a long and storied history of police brutality against African-Americans in the United States.
 Shortly after, protests began in Minneapolis, and have swept across the globe.
 My name is Takashi Runtsch, and on May 30th, I participated in one such protest in Minneapolis.
 These photos document my experience.